 Related: Euro 7 and Our Affection with Euro 2

-In today’s era, Euro-2 is considered hazardous and deadly for the proper functioning of sophisticated engines which limits engine’s performance & functioning life.
+In today’s era, the Euro-2 is considered hazardous and deadly for the proper functioning of sophisticated engines which limits the engine’s performance & functioning life.
 Furthermore, even the Euro-2 sold in our country is mostly adulterated as laboratory tests already revealed that refineries in Pakistan were using lethal chemicals to increase octane levels in low-quality petrol.
 And who can forget Honda’s complaint in 2017 regarding substandard fuel which was damaging its engines due to which the company had to discontinue its flagship Civic turbo.

 Related: 8 Years of Euro-2 in Pakistan (2012-2020)

 The 2020 Global Climate Risk Index classified Pakistan as the 5th most vulnerable country to climate change, and its transport sector is believed to be the source of more than one-third of total air-polluting emissions in the country.
-The government says it’s aiming for a “major shift” in the transport sector by increasing the share of EVs to 30% in total vehicles by 2030, however till that happens conventional gasoline engine vehicles are in dire need to upgrade to comply with at least Euro-5 standards.
+The government says it’s aiming for a “major shift” in the transport sector by increasing the share of EVs to 30% in total vehicles by 2030, however till that happens conventional gasoline engine vehicles are in dire need of upgrade to comply with at least Euro-5 standards.